-The UX insights and research repository consist of multiple moving parts that make the lives of UX researchers, design and product teams, and all other stakeholders extremely easy.
-Some of the most significant benefits and advantages of using this design research repository are
+An UX research repository consist of multiple moving parts that make the lives of UX researchers, design and product teams, and all other stakeholders extremely easy.
+Some of the most significant benefits and advantages of using this design research repository are:

 At the very outset, by implementing a UX research system, you can plan to manage workflows.
 You are defining the process from request to discovery, aids in saving a lot of time and effort when you bring in new members and simplifies the process of all stakeholders who need to access the tool.